Organizers will provide training data for all language pairs.

 Participants will use their systems to translate a test set of unseen sentences in the source language.

-The translation quality is measured by various automatic evaluation metrics.
+The translation quality is measured by various automatic evaluation metrics (BLEU will be the main evaluation metric for the 1st round).

 Participants are provided with a single repository for all the tasks they take part in.